navi-0115/address-book/readme.md

 ## Tech Stack

-- **HTML**: Markup language used for structuring the web pages.
+- **HTML**: Used for structuring the web pages.
 - **Tailwind CSS**: Utility-first CSS framework for styling the application.
-- **JavaScript**: Programming language used for adding interactivity and managing contact data.
+- **JavaScript**: Used for adding interactivity and managing contact data.
+- **Local Storage**: The data of this website is stored on the browsers local storage.

 ## License